bioconda/bioconda.github.io/_sources/recipes/kbo-cli/README.rst.txt

    :license: Dual-licensed under the MIT and Apache 2.0 licenses.
    :recipe: /`kbo-cli <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/kbo-cli>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/kbo-cli/meta.yaml>`_

-   kbo is an aligner that can do approximate reference\-based alignment and find sequences of interest in a query genome\, without a separate indexing step or any temporary disk space usage. kbo\-cli provides a command\-line interface to the find\, map\, and build functions from kbo.
+   kbo is an aligner that can do variant calling\, reference\-based alignment and find sequences of interest in a query\, without a separate indexing step or any temporary disk space usage. kbo\-cli provides a command\-line interface to the call\, map\, find\, and build functions from kbo.